 Great Places takes a customer-focused approach to allocating homes and as such will try to identify an approach which allows a household to be made an offer of accommodation.
-However there may be some circumstances where a household is not suitable for the property and in these cases Great Places may refuse to make an offer.
-The reasons for refusal below may apply to all lettings including mutual exchanges and transfers.
+However, there may be some circumstances where a household is not suitable for the property and in these cases Great Places may refuse to make an offer.
+The reasons for refusal below may apply to all lettings, including mutual exchanges and transfers.
 Great Places reserves the right to use any information received in decision making.
+Decisions to refuse applicants will also be made in line with local nominations and/or local authority allocations policies.
+Where Great Places bypasses or refuses to allocate a home to a nominated or bid placing applicant, reasons for the bypass or refusal will be recorded upon the appropriate local authority allocations system.